-The Group enters into Cross Currency Swaps (Principal Only Swap arrangement) in order to hedge the cash flows arising out of the Principal and Interest payments of the underlying INR term loan.
-The period of the swap contracts is co terminus with the period of the underlying term loans.
-As per the terms of the arrangement, the Company shall pay USD fixed and receive fixed INR principal and interest cash flows during the term of the contract.
-The swap arrangement is marked to market at the end of every period and losses are recognised in the Statement of Profit and Loss.
-The swap contracts are settled before maturity during the current year and there are no outstanding balances as on March 31, 2020.
+The Group has entered into Cross Currency Swaps in order to hedge the cash flows arising out of the Principal and Interest payments of the underlying External Commercial Borrowing denominated in USD.
+The period of the swap contracts is co terminus with the period of the underlying ECB.
+As per the terms of the arrangement, the Company shall pay INR fixed and receive fixed USD principal and interest cash flows during the term of the contract.
+The swap arrangement is marked to market at the end of every period and losses are recognised in the Statement of Income.
+The swap contracts outstanding balances as on March 31, 2023 and March 31, 2022 is as follows.